FrancescaForbicini/Computer-Graphics/README.md

 # Computer-Graphics
-I've attended the course of Politecnico of Milano of "Computer Graphics" Through Vulkan, Visual Studio programming using C++, I've done different assigments based on the following arguments:
+I've attended the course of Politecnico of Milano of "Computer Graphics".

+Through Vulkan, Visual Studio programming using C++, I've done different assigments based on the following arguments:
 1 – Redering pipeline, and hardware and software architectures for 3D graphics.
 2 – Basic transformation: translation, rotation, scaling and projection.